Why I Chose an Expensive Liberal Arts College

 Haverford College is ranked 15th in the U.S. News & World Report’s list of the Best Liberal Arts Colleges, but it also comes with yearly tuition and fees totaling $58,900.

 I remember the days trickling by as May 1 (decision day) came around.
 I heard classmates exchanging news about schools that they were probably going to be attending in the fall, paying close attention to the dollars and cents.

 “I’ll probably head to Hunter College.
 They’re offering me everything I need.
 I’ll even get money back,” one friend said.

 “Nice, I’ll be staying in the city as well.
 I got a pretty sweet financial aid package for the program that I got into at Fordham University.
 It’s basically a full ride,” said another.

 Don’t get me wrong.
-I am more than happy for all of my friends who are going to college without any financial worries or concerns.
-I too was offered full rides for a number of CUNY schools.
+I am more than happy with all of my friends who are going to college without any financial worries or concerns.
+I, too, was offered full rides for a number of schools.

 But a weekend at Haverford College changed all of that.
 Meeting students at Haverford, sitting in on classes, and sleeping in actual dorms made me realize how excited I was for the full college experience, and how far away I wanted to be from home.
 I knew that I would learn and change so much from the experience of venturing out on my own.

 Visiting Haverford was exciting, but also intimidating.
 I remember asking my host how much her financial aid package was each year, only to find out that her parents were paying everything out of pocket.
 Whoa.
 This was mind-boggling to me at the time, as someone coming from a family of two from the Bronx, working to make ends meet.